How to install LogChimp on Ubuntu?

-A full guide for installing, configuring and running LogChimp on your Ubuntu 20.04 server, for use in production.
+A comprehensive guide for installing, configuring, and running LogChimp on your Ubuntu 20.04 server for production use.

 Overview

-This the official guide for self-hosting LogChimp using our recommended stack of Ubuntu 20.04.
-If you’re comfortable installing, maintaining and updating your own software, this is the place for you.
-By the end of this guide you’ll have a fully configured LogChimp install running in production.
+This is the official guide for self-hosting LogChimp using our recommended stack on Ubuntu 20.04.
+If you're comfortable installing, maintaining, and updating your own software, this guide is for you.
+By the end of this guide, you’ll have a fully configured LogChimp installation running in production.

-You can use this 👉 DigitalOcean 👈 link and get free $100 credits.
+You can use this link to DigitalOcean and get free $100 credits.

 Prerequisites